latticesurgery-com/lattice-surgery-compiler/README.md

 Our long term vision is to have an end to end lattice surgery compiler.
 We want it to be able to take a manually programmed circuit and ouput a large error corrected circuit, that performs the same computation with many more qubits and a higher degree of accuracy.

 #### Features:
+* Web-based patch visualizer that shows a computation happening on a surface code lattice (in picture).
+Try it at https://latticesurgery.com.
+* HTTP Service to compile qasm circuits
-* Data representation for pauli rotations and abstract lattice surgery operations
+* Data representation for Pauli rotations and abstract lattice surgery operations
 * QASM to lattice surgery patch compiler
-* Web-based patch visualizer that shows a computation happening on a surface code lattice (in picture)
 * Remove sabilizer operations from the input circuit
 * Simulation of patch computations